apache/fluo-website/tour/observers.md

 title: Observer Concepts
 ---

-Fluo supports complex processing by running user provided Observers which are triggered by notifications.
-An Observer request that the system run it when a certain column is modified.
+Fluo supports complex processing by running user provided code in Observers.
+Observers are triggered by notifications.
+An Observer requests that the system run it when a certain column is modified.
 When another transaction modifies an observed column, it will persist a notification that later causes the Observer to run.
-When an Observers is run, its provided with the row and column that caused it to run along with a transaction.
+When an Observer is run, its provided with the row and column that caused it to run along with a transaction.
 Fluo worker processes running across a cluster will execute Observers.

-Since all transactions need to know which columns trigger observers, observer must be registered with Fluo at initialization time.
+Since all transactions need to know which columns trigger observers, observers must be registered with Fluo at initialization time.

 Fluo supports two type of notifications :